3D Optical HREM imaging has been used to study various aspects of plant development

 Plant tissues and HREM

-Many plants tissues are suitable for processing using 3D Optical HREM imaging, including flowers, roots, stems, leaves and fruits, though they may require a relatively long infiltration time.
+Many plants tissues are suitable for processing using 3D Optical HREM imaging, including flowers, roots, stems, leaves and fruits, though they may require a relatively long infiltration time and treatment with vacuum.

 Research papers on Optical HREM in plant science

 The benefits of optical HREM over conventional sectioning, and a demonstration of the application of HREM for the study of developmental processes in plants: